Three mid-north Melbourne industrial blocks are selling for a total of c$27.4m.

 The group is currently based at nearby Campbellfield.

-The site contains a 5000 sqm vacant building.
+The site contains a 5000 sqm building.

 CBRE was again the agent.